elastic/eslint-import-resolver-kibana/README.md

 ## Settings

-> NOTE: all relative paths are resolved as relative to the project root, which is determined by walking up from the first linted file and looking for a `package.json` file.
-If you project has multiple `package.json` files then make sure to specify the `rootPackageName` setting.
+***NOTE:*** All relative paths are resolved as relative to the project root, which is determined by walking up from the first linted file and looking for a `package.json` file.
+If your project has multiple `package.json` files then make sure to specify the `rootPackageName` setting.

-Property | Default | Descritpion
+Property | Default | Description
 -------- | ------- | -----------
-rootPackageName | `null` | The `"name"` property of the root `package.json` file kibanaPath | `../kibana` | Relative path to the kibana root pluginDirs | `[]` | Array of relative paths pointing to directories which contain Kibana plugins pluginPaths | `[]` if `rootPackageName` is set, otherwise `[.]` | Array of relative paths which contain a Kibana plugin
+rootPackageName | `null` | The `"name"` property of the root `package.json` file.
+If your project has multiple `package.json` files then specify this setting to tell the resolver which `package.json` file sits at the root of your project. kibanaPath | `../kibana` | Relative path to the kibana root pluginPaths | `[]` if `rootPackageName` is set, otherwise `[.]` | Array of relative paths which contain a Kibana plugin.
+Plugins must contain a `package.json` file to be valid. pluginDirs | `[]` | Array of relative paths pointing to directories which contain Kibana plugins.
+Plugins must contain a `package.json` file to be valid.

 ## Setting Usages
 To specify additional config add a `:` after the resolver name and specify the argument as key-value pairs: